-Some installations may require a customized, user-written Listener.
-Writing your own Listener has the following prerequisites:
+Some installations can require a customized, user-written listener.
+Writing your own listener has the following prerequisites:

-- 1. Determine what capability is required that is not supplied by the IBM-supplied Listener.
-Is this capability a part of the Listener or a part of the server? - 2.
+- 1. Determine what capability is required that is not supplied by the IBM-supplied listener.
+Is this capability a part of the listener or a part of the server? - 2.
 Knowledge of the CICS-Assembler environment is required. - 3.
 Knowledge of multi-threading applications is required.
-A Listener must be able to perform multiple functions concurrently to achieve good performance. - 4.
-Knowledge of the CICS Sockets Interface is required. - Knowledge of how to use compare and swap logic for serially updating shared resources.
+A listener must be able to perform multiple functions concurrently to achieve good performance. - 4.
+Knowledge of the CICS socket interface is required. - 5.
+Knowledge of how to use compare and swap logic for serially updating shared resources.